Workforce and Affordable Housing

 The Penny for Affordable Housing Fund is not a penny fund, but a “Half-Penny” Fund.
 The FY20 budget also decreases funding to Elderly Housing Programs by 8.68% from FY19.
 Our aging residents should be able to age in place.
 Affordable and workforce housing is a values issue but it is also an economic issue.
 The county’s current approach to housing is not sustainable for economic growth—businesses need an accessible workforce to do business here.

 I’ll set the agenda to increase workforce and affordable housing in the county.
+I am the only candidate for Chairman who refuses to accept political contributions from developers — it’s a conflict of interest with special interests.

 Economic Growth: Climate Change & Innovation with Local Business